zarinplus/docs/README.md

 	{
 		"authority" : {
 			"type" : "string"
-			"description" : "Authority that you received on your success URL" }
+			"description" : "Authority key which you received from payment request" }
 	}

 #### Good Response

 The payment is canceled as you wished for.
-If you send correct request then the response should be same thing like that, Please watch [Sample Codes](https://github.com/emtiyaz-app/samplecodes/tree/master/php/payment).
+If you send correct request then the response should be same thing like that.

 	{
     		"status": 200,
-    		"message": "You have canceled merchant- id 5"
+    		"message": "You have canceled merchant"
 	}